scothew/s3management/lab4/README.md

 Feel free to open both versions of the same file.
 The "Latest" will read "This is version 2".
 The "Older" will read "This is version 1".
 If you delete the "Latest" version of a file, it will promote the Older to "Latest".

 This concludes "Versioning".
-Are there any questions before we move on?
+Are there any questions?

 ## Cross Region Replication (CRR) Overview
 CRR is a bucket level feature that allows for asynchronous replication of objects in different regions.
 Source and destination can be same or different accounts.
 Only new Objects or Puts will be replicated.
 Deletes and Lifecycle Policies will not be replicated.
 All data in transit is encrypted (SSL,TLS).